appvia/cloud-spend-forecaster/README.md

 ### Units

-The units of time to calculate in, minutes probably makes sense for most use cases
+The units of time to calculate in, minutes probably makes sense for most use cases.

 ```js
 const units = 60000